CARTAvis/manual_source/source/catalogue_visualization.rst

 Catalog visualization
 =====================
 Source catalog files in *VOTable* or *FITS* format can be loaded in CARTA (via **File** -> **Import catalog**) for visualization as an image overlay, or a 2D scatter plot, or a histogram.
-Alternatively, you can use the "online catalog query" dialog from the dialog bar to search for catalogs from "SIMBAD" (http://simbad.u-strasbg.fr) or "VizieR" (https://vizier.u-strasbg.fr/viz-bin/VizieR) service.
 Once a source catalog file is loaded, the information of each column will be shown in the upper table, while the actual catalog entries are displayed in the lower table.
 By default, only the first 10 columns of an offline catalog file are enabled and displayed (use "**File**" -> "**Preferences**" -> "**Catalog**" to change the default number).
 With the upper table, you may configure it to show or hide certain columns to be displayed in the lower table.

 .. raw:: html